Local government in England: Parishes

-Parish councils

 The parishes of England, as of December 2021.

-Parish councils form the lowest tier of local government and have some local functions in their civil parishes.
+Parish councils form the most local tier of local government and have some local functions in their civil parishes.
 They may also be called a 'community council', 'neighbourhood council', 'village council', 'town council' or (if the parish holds city status) 'city council', but these names are stylistic and do not change their responsibilities.
 As of December 2021 there are 10,475 parishes in England, but they do not cover the whole of the country as many urban parishes were abolished in 1974.

 The only specific statutory function of parish councils, which they must do, is establishing allotments.
 However, there are a number of other functions given by powers in the relevant legislation, which they can do, such as providing litter bins and building bus shelters.
 Their statutory functions are few, but they may provide other services with the agreement of the relevant local authorities, and under the Localism Act 2011 eligible parish councils can be granted a "general power of competence" (GPC) which allows them within certain limits the freedom to do anything an individual can do provided it is not prohibited by other legislation, as opposed to being limited to the powers explicitly granted to them by law.
 To be eligible for this a parish council must meet certain conditions of quality.

 Civil parishes developed in the nineteenth century, based on the Church of England's parishes, which had both ecclesiastical and local government functions; parish councils were created by the Local Government Act 1894 (56 & 57 Vict. c.
 73), replacing the previous vestries.
 The ecclesiastical parishes continue to exist, but neither they nor their parochial church councils now have any local government role.